javadnematollahi/python-assignment/33/Readme.md

 instead of part of faces that belong to men or womens are painted.

-lets see the result. i try to do my best :)
+lets see the result. i try to do my best :) if below video does not play, then you can find this file in output folder which its name is "javad.mp4"

 output: